-Learn more from this article: Diarrhea after eating fatty foods.
+Learn more in this comprehensive article about The causes and treatments of diarrhea after eating fatty foods.

 2- Stress & anxiety can cause loose or watery stool.

 Anxiety is very common.
-In the USA, the National Institue of Mental health (NIMH) states that anxiety affects approximately 18% of the population [ref].
+In the USA, the National Institute of Mental Health (NIMH) states that anxiety affects approximately 18% of the population (reference).

-Besides anxiety, there is another common cause of acute attacks or intermittent attacks is stress.
-When you got anxiety or become stressed, your stress hormones increase and your brain sends signals to your gut.
+Besides anxiety, another common cause of acute attacks or intermittent attacks is stress.
+When you become anxious and stressed, your stress hormones increase and your brain sends signals to your gut.
 This results in speeding up or motility of your colon.

 Speeding up of colon contents leads to watery and yellow stool.
-Suspect if your stool changes are almost always related to stressful conditions or times such as exam days.
+Suspect that your stool changes are almost always related to stressful conditions or times such as exam days.

 How to deal?

-If your condition is mild, no need for seeking medical help and it will improve once the stressor goes away.
+If your condition is mild, there is no need to seek medical help; it will improve once the stressor disappears.

-Anxiety is different from stress, and it means a continuous feeling of worries and uneasiness despite the absence of actual external stressors.
+Anxiety is different from stress, which means continuous worry and uneasiness despite the absence of actual external stressors.